Last updated on 2026-02-02

 Program overview

-The Occupational Therapist Assistant & Physiotherapist Assistant Diploma program spans a 2-year period, providing a robust educational experience that combines theoretical knowledge with practical application.
-The program structure includes:
+The Occupational Therapist Assistant & Physiotherapist Assistant program is structured to provide a robust educational experience over a period of 2 years.
+The program includes:

 Featured Experiences